jmstrnr/Word-Cloud-Generator/README.md

 # Word Cloud Generator

-This application can allow the user to enter a text file or URL, and will generate a frequency table containing every word in the input image file or url, and its frequency.
+This application allows the user to enter a text file or URL, and generates a frequency table containing every word in the input image file or url, and its frequency.
 It will then output a word-cloud image file containing the most frequent words, with less frequent words represented using a smaller font-size.
 It will also output a text file containing all the words and their frequency in descending order, from most frequent to least frequent.